predmach/docker-openemr/README.md

 If you need a MySQL database you can link container :

-    $ docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=mysecretpassword  -e MYSQL_DATABASE=openemr \
+    $ docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=mysecretpassword -d mysql
-    -e MYSQL_USER=openemruser -e MYSQL_PASSWORD=openemrdbpasswd -d mysql

-In case you want to used pre-existing mysql container , you can add the new database by connecting to it with docker exec -it some-mysql bash and manual adding _openemr_ database or you can link and used _quantumobject/docker-mywebsql_ to create database _openemr_ and user _openemruser_ plus need to grant all permision of this user to the _openemr_ database.
+Or you can used pre-existing mysql database but you need to have mysql root password for it.

 Them create, run and link to the OpenEMR container: